A no-go result on observing quantum superpositions: Discussion

-In summary, we gave a general proof showing that as long as irreversible processes are involved, then a certain class of projective measurements cannot exist.
-Consequently, unless we can raise the dead, or there can never be any physically implementable process which can tell a real Schr\"{o} dinger's cat apart from a classical mixture of ordinary cats.
+Our above general proof shows that as long as irreversible processes are involved, then a certain class of projective measurements cannot exist.
+Consequently, unless we can raise the dead, or there can never be any physically implementable process which can tell a real Schr\"{o}dinger's cat apart from a classical mixture of ordinary cats.

 Technically speaking, if the existence of something is not verifiable physically, then we can safely say that this object does not exist.
 Just like asking whether there is anything existing outside the Hubble radius of the Universe, it does not have physical meanings because no matter the answer is yes or no, it cannot make any physically observable difference on our world, as long as the current basic laws of science still hold.
 In this sense, the inexistence of the aforementioned measurements may also be understood as the inexistence of real Schr\"{o}dinger's cats.
+More generally, our theorem can be understood as: a necessary condition for two states to form a quantum superposition is that the evolution between them has to be reversible.
+Here the reversible process does not limited to unitary transformations.
+Any process can be covered, even probabilistic ones.

 Our result may also help us better understand the long-standing question why the macroscopic world looks classical though the microscopic world is quantum.
 It is not the size that matters.
-Instead, it depends on whether the system is complicated enough to allow irreversible processes.
+Instead, it depends on whether the system is complicated enough to allow irreversible processes so that non-commuting measurement bases no longer exist.